 the loop-variable, IDENT, is in scope inside expression in the array construction.
 The loop-variable may hide other variables, as in for-clauses.
-The loop-variable has the same type as the type of the elements of array_expression; and can be simple type as well as a record type.
-The loop-variable will have the same type for the entire loop - i.e. for an array_expression $\{1,3.2\}$ the iterator will have the type-compatible expression (Real) for all iterations.
+The loop-variable has the same type as the type of the elements of array\expression; and can be simple type as well as a record type.
+The loop-variable will have the same type for the entire loop - i.e., for an array\expression {1, 3.2} the iterator will have the type of the type-compatible expression (Real) for all iterations.
 For deduction of ranges, see section 11.2.2.1; and for using types as range see section 11.2.2.2.